lwinterface/panini_microservice_template/README.md

 (required `.env.remote` file that shouldn't be included in repository)

-How to install requirements locally(required for tests):
+How to install dev requirements locally(required for tests):

+`pip3 install -r requirements/dev.txt`

+How to install prod requirements:

-`pip3 install -r requirements.txt`
+`pip3 install -r requirements/prod.txt`

 How to run tests with XML report: